-- In order to avoid overlapping or competition taking too long, the Jury may allow a mass or wave or heat start for the late starting competitors.
+- 315.4.2 In order to avoid overlapping or competition taking too long, the Jury may allow a mass or wave or heat start for the late starting competitors.
 The Jury is also allowed to reduce the number of starting competitors. - 315.4.3 The Pursuit Start is carried out without an electronic start gate.
-A video camera should be used to record the entire start such that a review by the Jury can be done. - In order to guarantee an exact start, a large digital display clock must be used.
-The start must be prepared so that two or more competitors may start side by side. - 315.4.5 If there is a need (eg B-Class), athletes may be held by a team member or an official (on request by the team) with a hand on the shoulder of the athlete until they can start. - 315.5 Wave or Heat Start procedure - 315.5.1 The start area is prepared with a start line and a pre-start area - 315.5.2 Competitors are organised in the pre-start area where instructions are given and start lanes designated.
+A video camera should be used to record the entire start such that a review by the Jury can be done. - 315.4.4 In order to guarantee an exact start, a large digital display clock must be used.
+The start must be prepared so that two or more competitors may start side by side. - 315.4.5 B-class athletes shall be held back until the exact start time by an official (one hand on the shoulder of the athlete).
+If there is a need (eg B-Class), athletes may be held by a team member or an official (on request by the team) with a hand on the shoulder of the athlete until they can start. - 315.5 Wave or Heat Start procedure - 315.5.1 The start area is prepared with a start line and a pre-start area - 315.5.2 Competitors are organised in the pre-start area where instructions are given and start lanes designated.